nicopap/cuicui/design_doc/richtext/dynamic_format.md

 change this to access by an interned ID of sort).

 What we really want is a way to say to `RichTextPartial` to register some trackers.

+We have things:

+- The binding name in `RichText`, it is as before, `modifiers::Dynamic::ByName`.
+- A `Tracker` the datastructure that reads from `&World` and updates `modify::Bindings`.

+`RichText` builder should return both.
+Then, the user of `RichText` can add themselves the tracker to the ECS.